victor-xie/victor-xie/README.md

 ## 👨‍💻 Quick Facts
 - Pursuing a B.S. in Computer Science and a minor in Data Science at Rice University
-- Conducting machine learning research to make deep learning more scalable
+- Conducting **machine learning research** to make deep learning more scalable
-- Leading a team of volunteer developers to build web and mobile software products for nonprofit organizations in the local community.
+- Leading a team of volunteer developers to build **web and mobile software products for nonprofit organizations** in the local community.
-- Mentoring students as a Teaching Assistant for classes covering data structures, algorithms, discrete math, and object-oriented design.
+- Mentoring students as a Teaching Assistant for classes covering **data structures, algorithms, discrete math, and object-oriented design**.

 ## 🔗 Links